hello3world/hello3world/CV/CV_eng.md

 **Jan 2024 – June 2024**
 **Role:** Team Lead (Students' Group)

-- Developed automated tests in Python and Selenium for web functional & integration testing
+- Developed automated tests in Python and Selenium for functional and integration testing of web applications
 - Set up performance testing with JMeter; performed analysis and reporting
-- Conducted API testing using Postman
+- Performed API testing in Postman

 ---

 ### QA Engineer — Volunteer Project
 **Jan 2024 – Apr 2024**

-- Exploratory testing of Android app “ETNA Lite” and web platform “ETNA Trader”
+- Exploratory testing of the Android app "ETNA Lite" and the web platform "ETNA Trader"
-- Conducted functional testing; created bug reports and checklists
+- Conducted functional testing; authored bug reports and checklists

 ---